ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 # Introduction

 Multicore OCaml is an extension of OCaml with native support for Shared-Memory Parallelism (SMP) through `Domains` and Concurrency through `Algebraic Effects`.
-It is slowly, but steadily being merged to the OCaml trunk.
-Domains-only Multicore is expected to land first, followed by Algebraic Effects.
+It is merged to trunk OCaml.
+OCaml 5.0 will be the first release to officially support Multicore.

 **Concurrency** is how we partition multiple computations such that they can run in overlapping time periods rather than strictly sequentially.